 Demonic Spiders: The Y.E.T.I. on Planet Greblin.
 They are everywhere, highly durable, annoyingly cheap, and will do their best to prevent you from getting moonstones, often attacking in large groups.
-Some developers admitted that were coded on a rush and break some of the enemy guidelines they set, like short attack telegraphing and constantly attacking from behind.
-This actually got a Medal of Dishonor made for the studio, called the "Snowbeast Award" for whoever made the worst thing in a game made the previous year.
+Some developers admitted they were coded in a rush and break some of the enemy guidelines they set, like short attack telegraphing and constantly attacking from behind.
+This actually got a Medal of Dishonor made for the studio, called the "Snowbeast Award", for whoever made the worst thing in a game made the previous year.

 Designated Hero: Angela Cross.
 After The Reveal, she's treated as a misunderstood hero who's been thwarted by unsuspecting dupes.
 Though she was a Well-Intentioned Extremist, her crimes up to this point include kidnapping and holding Clank hostage, repeatedly trying to kill Ratchet, harassing store clerks for kicks, and generally just acting like an actual villain.
-Though we learn she was forced to resort to extreme measures to stop Fizzwidget from releasing the Protopet in its current state when he fired her and refused to listen to her concerns, her actions cross the line from extremism to villainy quite easily.
+Though we learn she was forced to resort to extreme measures to stop Fizzwidget from releasing the Protopet in its current state, her actions cross the line from extremism to villainy quite easily.

 Even Better Sequel: Quite apart from Ratchet's improvement in professionalism and character, the weapons are more serious yet still creative, the number of worlds and gameplay elements increased, RPG-like elements such as the upgrade features were added, and the wrench controls became a lot less cumbersome.
 There's also a ton of new features and gadgetry, and even the Clank sections underwent some major changes.

 The Bouncer can be this in all but the very last levels.
 It does massive damage on the initial blast and lets loose mini-bombs that seek out remaining targets and explode for additional damage.
-Its only shortcoming is that it has a hard time hitting flying enemies, but anything on the ground is toast.
 The final boss can be killed in a couple minutes just by bombarding it with Bouncer bombs.

 The Shield Charger is a magnificent example of Magikarp Power.
 It's initially weak and almost useless, it protects you from damage and does minor damage to enemies you touch.
-Stick with it though and it becomes the Tesla Barrier, which shoots lightning to zap any enemy that gets close to you, and it does good damage with it too.
-It noticeably helps against the above mentioned Demonic Spider Y.E.T.I.
+Stick with it, though, and it becomes the Tesla Barrier, which shoots lightning to zap any enemy that gets close to you, and it does good damage with it too.
+It noticeably helps against the Demonic Spider Y.E.T.I.

-As last time, the RYNO II pretty much annihilates anything you aim it at.
+As the last time, the RYNO II pretty much annihilates anything you aim it at.
 Yes, even the dreaded Y.E.T.I.